Aksi lene tchi diamb

-We especially study the formation of cellular lipid droplets, organelles at the core of cellular metabolism, and the specific binding of proteins to their surface.
-We combine in vitro emulsion approaches and cell biology to address these topics.
+One axe revolves around lipid storage and utilization mechanisms.
+We aim to understand the fate of lipids in cells, from the physical chemistry to the physiological spectrum.
+We especially study the formation of cellular lipid droplets, organelles at the core of cellular metabolism, and how proteins specifically bind to their surface.
+To tackle these topics, we combine in vitro emulsion droplets and cell biology approaches.

 September 2018| ART is awarded the CNRS/INSB Paoletti Prize